pratikanilghadi/KnightBea/README.md

-- 👋 Hi, I’m @KnightBea
+- 👋 Hi, I’m Pratik Ghadi
-- 👀 I’m interested in BECOMING A DEVELOPER AT MOJANG AND GAMES
+- 👀 I’m interested in Game Develpment , Aritifical Intelligence and Ethical Hacking
-- 🌱 I’m currently COMPUTER SCIENCE
+- 🌱 I’m currently Pursing Information Techonology at Goa College of Engineering
-- 💞️ I’m looking to collaborate on MINECRAFT
+- 💞️ I’m looking to collaborate on Game Development
 - 📫 How to reach me ON TWITTER @knightbeastrise

 <!---